-"Ugly paint and terrible design choices often cost the same as timeless design choices," Wiger

-Sights in St. Joseph

-Today, Wiger is gutting and re-

-On historic renovations, Shannon Wiger collects artifacts found in floors and walls, like these tobacco tins from the late 1800s with tobacco in them. storing at the corner of Minnesota Street and College Avenue in St. Joseph.
+"Ugly paint and terrible design choices often cost the same as timeless design choices," Wiger said.
+Sights in St. Joseph Today, Wiger is gutting and restoring at the corner of Minnesota Street and College Avenue in St. Joseph.
 "Historical records say this building was built in 1900 and was Frank X. Timmer's Saloon and General Store," Wiger said.
 But she's quick to note that during demo in December, she found a brick with 1898 carved in it.
-Based on photos, Wiger believes the upper floors were added much later.
-St. Joseph is dear to Wiger.
+Based on photos, Wiger believes the upper floors were added much St. Joseph is dear to Wiger.
 Her family visited often while she was growing up.
-They attended church in the chapel and had a special relationship with one of the Sisters from St. Benedict's Monastery, Cathan Culhane.
-Wiger also graduated from the College of St. Benedict with a Spanish degree and economics minor.
-"I love St. Joseph," she said.
-"When I'm there, I feel like I'm stepping back in time.
-Everyone says hello and waves.
-We play in Building • page 9
+They attended church in the chapel and had a special relationship with one of the Sisters from Building • page 9 Wanted: School Bus Drivers Sartell-St. Stephen ISD 748 is currently hiring a school bus driver.
+The Bus Driver is responsible to transport students to and from school safely and efficiently, which may include daily routes, field trips, extra-curricular trips and school-sponsored events.
+Pay starting at \$23.75/hr.